dopeprogr4mmer/chat_app/README.md

 ## NOTE:
 ### Please change the variables 'username' and 'groupname' in tests.py everytime
 ### you run the script.
 Running the script creates entries in DB which may throw
-### assertion errors the next time you run the script with the same arguments."""
+### assertion errors the next time you run the script with the same arguments.